Nickel: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 • Drinking water: Groundwater or well water can have trace amounts of nickel, depending on the region.

 Most people meet their daily nickel intake through food and water, typically around 20-50 micrograms per day.
-However, the concentration of nickel in the diet can vary due to soil composition, agricultural practices, and food processing methods.
+However, the of nickel in the diet can vary due to soil composition, agricultural practices, and food processing methods.

 L-Theanine supports mental clarity and helps maintain a balanced mood—Buy Now on Amazon!